-- 1. Texts: You can see someone in room 121 for copies of the textbook, course pack, and solutions manual.
-We will use Calculus, third edition, by Hughes-Hallett, et al, for Math 25L/26L, 31L, and 32L.
+1. Texts: You can see someone in room 121 for copies of the textbook, course pack, and solutions manual.
+We will use Calculus, fourth edition, by Hughes-Hallett, et al, for Math 25L/26L and 31L.
+We will continue to use the third edition in Math 32L for one more semester.
 The course packs have been revised since last year.
 The lab instructions and additional text material for Math 31L and 32L are in one course pack, and the material for Math 25L/26L is in a different course pack.
-Both course packs will be printed locally and sold in the textbook store. - 2.
-Syllabus: Copies of the syllabus for all of your students will be put in your mailbox.
+Both course packs will be printed locally and sold in the textbook store.
+(Math 32L students can continue to use last year's version.)

+2. Syllabus: Copies of the syllabus for all of your students will be put in your mailbox.
 Extra copies are available in room 118 or from the web.
 You must cover all material and labs indicated on the syllabus.
-Some flexibility is allowed as discussed on page 2. - 3.
-Labs.
+Some flexibility is allowed as discussed on page 2.

+3. Labs.
 Your classes must do all labs as scheduled on the syllabus.
 Students should work in groups, and lab work should count a significant portion of students' grades.
 There will be weekly meetings of the Lab Instructors and Assistants to prepare them for lab.
-The Math 31L Classroom Instructors should grade the reports from the first lab, Risk Factors for Breast Cancer, and at least one other lab.
+The Math 31L Classroom Instructors should grade the reports from the first lab, Log Plots, and at least one other lab.
 The Math 32L Classroom Instructors should grade the reports from an early lab, such as Probability and Geometric Series, and at least one other lab, such as Normal Data Sets or Limited Immunity in Epidemics.
 All other lab grading may be delegated to the Lab Instructors and Assistants.
-For more information see page 3. - 4.
-Calculators.
+For more information see page 3.

+4. Calculators.
 Students are expected to use the TI-83 calculator in labs, unless they request and pass a Calculator Proficiency Test for another model.
 You and your Lab Instructor should keep copies of this test so you can provide them to students who request them.
-The classroom teacher is not expected to provide technical, calculator help to students; however, if you do classroom demonstrations that require a calculator (we encourage you to do so), then you should use a TI-83 (which we will loan you). - 5.
-Tests.
-Three major tests are scheduled on the syllabus. - 6.
-Homework.
+The classroom teacher is not expected to provide technical, calculator help to students; however, if you do classroom demonstrations that require a calculator (we encourage you to do so), then you should use a TI-83 (which we will loan you).

+5. Tests.
+Three major tests are scheduled on the syllabus.

+6. Homework.
 You should either give quizzes on homework or collect homework papers.
 If you want to collect homework papers and have them checked by an undergraduate grader, then see a secretary room 121 to get a grader.
-There is more information on homework on page 2. - 7.
-Duke Community Standard.
+There is more information on homework on page 2.

+7. Duke Community Standard.
 This is Duke's version of an honor code.
 It is a university requirement that students confirm on each assignment their adherence to the Duke Community Standard.
-More information is on page 6. - 8.
-Final Exam and Grading.
+More information is on page 6.

+8. Final Exam and Grading.
 There will be a block final exam, which all calculus students take at the same time.
 For each course there will be a grading scale based on the scores of all students in that course.
 You are required to turn in semester grades with a letter grade distribution that is approximately the same as your class's letter grade distribution on the final exam.
-For more information see page 8. - 9.
-Course Supervisors.
+For more information see page 8.

+9. Course Supervisors.
 Each of Math 25L/26L, Math 31L, and Math 32L will have a course supervisor.
 Any questions about the syllabus or topic coverage should be directed to that person.